kerry-davis/maori-fishing-calendar-react/docs/security/SECURITY.md

 ## Encrypted Photos in Firebase Storage

 User photos are compressed client-side (max 1080px, ~0.85 JPEG) and encrypted before upload to Firebase Storage under `users/<uid>/enc_photos/**`.
-Access is governed by `storage.rules` and served via tokenized download URLs from the SDK (`getDownloadURL(ref(storage, ...))`).
+For encrypted photos we intentionally do not persist a long‑lived `photoUrl` in Firestore (field is present but left empty); clients fetch a download URL on demand using the path and `encryptedMetadata` for decryption.
+Unencrypted legacy photos continue to store `photoUrl` when available.
+Access is governed by `storage.rules`.
 For cross-origin access in previews/staging, configure bucket CORS; see docs/deployment/FIREBASE_STORAGE_CORS.md.